 One of the things that have significantly changed the internet in recent years is cloud computing.
 This technology has many significant advantages over previous ways that people used software and the internet.
 One group that can certainly benefit from the power of cloud computing is small business owners.
-Below are just a few ways that implementing the cloud for small businesses can benefit your company.
+Below are just a few ways that implementing the cloud for small businesses can help your company.

 The ways the cloud can save are plentiful.
 For one, it maximizes the output of server space through the use of virtualization.
-This means getting more out of a company’s investments in computer hardware.
+It means getting more out of a company’s investments in computer hardware.
 Second, the fact that software applications loaded through the cloud is entirely handled by the vendor.
 This means not being required to have an IT professional in the house to install software, troubleshoot problems, and more.

 There are plenty of cloud-run apps available from different software vendors that can make cloud-based collaboration intuitive and straightforward.
 Such programs can allow your employees to be far more productive and move projects to completion much faster than they would be able to without cloud-based applications.

-It Provides More Flexibility
+Provides More Flexibility

 Small businesses need to remain nimble.
 There is only so much money that can be spent.
 They must also be able to adapt quickly or else be wiped out by fierce competition.
 Thankfully, the cloud for small businesses can significantly increase a company’s flexibility.